-The Waisman Center Clinics provide comprehensive clinical care and support for children with disabilities and their families.
+The Waisman Center Clinics provide comprehensive clinical care and support for children with developmental disabilities and their families.
 The Waisman Center Autism and Developmental Disabilities Clinic is a partnership with UW Health and the American Family Children’s Hospital.
-The Autism and Developmental Disabilities Clinic is an interdisciplinary clinic that provides diagnosis and clinical care for children with a developmental disability including: autism spectrum disorders (ASD), intellectual disability, fragile X, and genetic disorders associated with developmental delay.
+The Autism and Developmental Disabilities Clinic is an interdisciplinary clinic that provides diagnosis and clinical care for children with or at risk for a developmental disability including: autism spectrum disorders (ASD), intellectual disability, fragile X, and genetic disorders associated with developmental delay.

 YOUR CLINIC VISIT

-- A developmental pediatrician or nurse practitioner will obtain a thorough health history, examine your child, discuss the evaluation and answer any questions.
+- A clinician will obtain a thorough health history, discuss the evaluation and answer any questions.
+Visits with a developmental pediatrician may include a physical exam.

 - A family conference may be scheduled the same day or at a future appointment to provide integrated interdisciplinary recommendations at the conclusion of the diagnostic process.